git-town/git-town/website/src/preferences/sync-feature-strategy.md

 ### rebase

-When set to `rebase`, it rebases local feature branches against their parent and tracking branches.
+When set to `rebase`, [git sync](../commands/sync.md) rebases local feature branches against their parent branches and then does a safe force-push of your rebased local commits into the tracking branch.
+This safe force-push will fail if the tracking branch contains commits that haven't been integrated into the local Git history.
+In such cases, Git Town rebases your local branch against its tracking branch.

 ## change this setting